hanrai/GettingAndCleaningData/Codebook.md

 Codebook
 ========================================================

-Please read features_info.txt and features.txt.
+Please read features_info.txt and features.txt for detail.
 Tidy dataset share the same colnames with train or test data.
 You can find almost all informations you need in those two documents.

 ## Difference:
 ### Added columns: